-The programme is designed to address the challenges in Area C and East Jerusalem.
+The CRDP programme is designed to address the challenges and development needs of communities living in Area C and East Jerusalem.
 Its objective is to empower local stakeholders, through the most suitable partners, to respond with resilience to threats that affect their sustenance on the land.
 To this end, the programme will contribute to:

 - Preventing the erosion of living conditions of Palestinians in Area C and East Jerusalem that undermine their development capital

 - Protecting Palestinian land and property in Area C and East Jerusalem; and

 - Mitigating and ideally reversing migration flow from Area C and East Jerusalem by enhancing human security and livelihood of Palestinians.